adamfitz/subnet_check/readme.md

 Takes an IPv4 or IPv6 address block in CIDR notation and return all DNS records found in that address block.

 ### rust/src/subnetcheck.rs

-A small rust application to iterate through all IPs in a given address block and return any reverse DNS records found.
+#### Description:

+Takes an IPv4 or IPv6 (/65 or greater) prefix and returns all reverse DNS records for the provided prefix.